hatonthecat/Voynich-Manuscript/README.md

 background and was an enemy of Charles the Bold, made Jost of Silenen the bishop of Grenoble as a thank you until he was appointed to the bishopric of Sion in 1482."

 A workhorse, of diplomatic gruntwork.
+Jost of Silenen would have been powerless, had he not invented a meritable solution for Swiss patriotism.
 Many of us are familiar with under-appreciated statesmen, such as Richard Holbrooke, who had a post-mortem biographical documentary made by his son, called The Diplomat: https://en.wikipedia.org/wiki/The_Diplomat_(2015_film)

 And the undervalue of diplomacy is also highlighted in the humorous Norwegian music video Ylvis - Jan Egeland https://www.youtube.com/watch?v=Yn-oemgzlEU